nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 are not 100% compatible with the SCSS syntax.
 For example, `postcss-mixins` does not support `@include` and `@extend` directives (and it uses `@define-mixin` for defining Mixins and `@mixin` for including Mixins).

-#### What other benefits PostCSS brings?

-- Our current CSS Framework, [Tailwind][], uses PostCSS for its transpilation process
-- We use Stylelint for Linting our CSS syntax, and the current configuration is compatible with our PostCSS configuration

 ### Why MDX?

 MDX is an extension on Markdown that allows us to add JSX Components within Markdown.